Molly Dance

 What

-In its original form the dance was linked with poverty.
+In its 19th century form molly dance was often linked with poverty.
 Although we have references to dancers wearing ribbons these might have been strips of any fabric rather than expensive shiny satin.
+Some groups wore a wide sash of cloth, or a baldric, adorned with rosettes.
+Some of the costumes seem to have been deliberately humorous..
 The Cambridge Chronicle (1851) records:

 “Parties of five, dressed and beribboned in a most grotesque fashion to represent various beings, human or otherwise”.

-Molly dancers today either try to give a historical feel to the dance by wearing Edwardian style working men’s attire with additions such as: sashes, rosettes, rags or ribbons, or outlandish costumes which subvert our accepted dressing patterns; wearing loud, bright colours and clothes which are not normally worn together.
-Many teams use face paint as a token of disguise and many teams have at least one man dressed in women’s clothing, he is often known as ‘The Molly'
+Molly dancers today either try to give a historical feel to the dance by wearing Edwardian style working men’s attire adorned with sashes, rosettes, rags, or ribbons.
+Or else teams wear exuberant costumes which subvert our accepted dressing patterns; wearing loud, bright colours and clothes which are not normally worn together.
+Some costumes play with, and celebrate, the cross-dressing history of molly dancing.
+Teams such as Gog Magog Molly wear costumes which make it difficult to see who is a man and who is a woman.
+It is common for contemporary teams to wear face paint in bright colours and patterns, and many teams have at least one man dressed in women’s clothing, s/he is often known as ‘The Molly’.